ArekX/vue3-electron-app-template/README.md

 # vue3-electron-app-template

-Using Electron 12+ with electron-forge and pure Vue 3.
+Using Electron 12+ with electron-forge and pure Vue 3 (no vuex or any addtional libs installed).

 Vue 3 Electron App Template

 Everything in `electron` folder is code for Electron JS code.
 Everything in `src` is Vue code.

 Images and other assets must be inside `assets` folder and referenced using `/path/to/image.jpg`.

+Watching and rebuild script was done using pure vue.config.js changes with webpack hooks and without having to override any part of vue cli service or electron's code.
+So this should be compatible with vue 3 or electron upgrades.

 ## Installation